Young Pioneers of China: Membership

-During the Cultural Revolution, and especially during the Mao Zedong era, joining the Young Pioneers was practically mandatory; although not mandatory today, it is still required in primary and secondary schools.
-However, the subjects taught are more about how Mao Zedong founded the country or how China rose.
+The role of the Young Pioneers shifted over time as the organization adapted to changing political and social conditions in China.
+Through the 1970s, membership was highly selective and could depend on conduct, political standing, and family class background.
+During the Cultural Revolution (1966–1976), the Little Red Guards replaced the Young Pioneers.
+The Young Pioneers were restored after the Cultural Revolution.

-Young Pioneers consist of children between the ages of six and fourteen; upon reaching the age of fourteen, members automatically exit the Young Pioneers and may optionally go on to join the Communist Youth League.
+Selective admission persisted into the mid-1990s.
+Accounts from this period recall membership as selective; one account described about 10 of 50 first-grade pupils in a class being initially admitted on the basis of academic performance and moral and ideological standing.
+In late-1990s (by 1999), most first-grade students were automatically Young Pioneers.

-Most elementary school students are Young Pioneers by the time they graduate from grade school.
-Most of the schools require students of the right age to become Young Pioneers.
+Young Pioneers consist of children between the ages of six and fourteen; upon reaching the age of fourteen, members automatically exit the Young Pioneers and may go on to join the Communist Youth League.
 As of the end of 2024, the number of registered Young Pioneers in China was 113 million.
 Young Pioneers are immersed in CCP ideology and wear red scarves as a symbol of their commitment.
 Joining the Young Pioneers is seen as a normal part of growing up, a rite of passage, or a social expectation in China.